 Room Service Aboard Queen Mary 2

-If the many restaurant possibilities do not suit you or your looking for a cozy evening in your stateroom, room service is available 24 hours a day, different dishes are delivered directly to the cabin.
+If the many restaurant possibilities do not suit your needs or maybe your just looking for a cozy evening in your stateroom, room service is available 24 hours a day, different dishes are delivered directly to the cabin.

 More QM2 Luxury to Discover